lucsb4/phaedrus-vs-theme/README.md

 ## This extension is not on the store.
 How to install it manually?
 - Check that you have node and npm installed, and that you have VS Code (code) on your path.

-- Install Visual Studio Code Extensions globally: `npm install -g vsce`

-- Clone this project, change to its root directory and run: `vsce package`
+- Go to the project directory and use the npx to run and create a package with Visual Studio Code Extensions: `npx vsce package`

 - A package .vsix will be created in the directory.

 - Run `code --install-extension [packagename].vsix`

-- Restart VS Code and enjoy 😁
+- A VS Code restart may be required.

+- Enjoy 😁